-Traveling from the U.S. Mainland to Hawaii
+Traveling and Shipping from the U.S. Mainland to Hawaii

 The Hawaii Department of Agriculture is responsible for inspecting plant material arriving from the U.S. Mainland.